parsaaba/DAO_V1/README.md

 - [] Add Upgradeability examples with the UUPS proxy pattern
 - [] Add Chainlink Oracle Integration with Snapsafe example

-See the [open issues](https://github.com/PatrickAlphaC/dao-template/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>